 Step 1: Remove packaging from the leg ham and pat dry with paper towels.
 I like to leave the rind on as it makes the pattern of the ham score more stunning with the maple orange glaze, but you're welcome to peel this off.

 Step 2: Using a sharp knife, score the rind and fat in a crisscross pattern, about ½ cm deep.
-This will help the orange maple glaze soak into the ham and create a beautiful caramelized finish.
+This will help the glaze soak into the ham and create a beautiful caramelized finish.

 Step 3: Add the ham glaze ingredients to a small bowl and mix until the brown sugar has dissolved.
 Brush the glaze generously over the ham, covering the entire surface.
 Set aside any remaining glaze to brush on halfway through cooking - this helps keep the ham moist and incorporates more flavour.